BikramKumar6928/public-notes/AI/Introduction to AI.md

 # Speech related AI tasks

 These take audio as an input and perform various functions on them and gives output in same (like voice conversion) or different medium (like speech to text).
+For Generative AI tasks, the output of the model is in audio medium.

 ## Properties of audio data